 Pool Draining 101

-Draining your pool often isn't necessary, especially if you're following a proper and regular pool maintenance program.
-There are a few reasons, however, that would lead to needing to completely — or partially — drain your pool.
+Draining your pool often isn't necessary, especially if you're following a proper and regular maintenance program.
+There are a few reasons, however, that would lead to needing to completely — or partially — empty your pool.

-Another reason for draining — or partially draining — your pool is high Cyanuric Acid (CyA) levels.
-CyA builds up in the water and cannot be removed by the addition of chemicals, so the most economical way to reduce CyA is to partially drain and add fresh water to your pool, which dilutes the remaining CyA in the water.
+Another reason for draining — or partially draining — is high Cyanuric Acid (CyA) levels.
+CyA builds up in the water and cannot be removed by the addition of chemicals, so the most economical way to reduce CyA is to partially empty the pool and add fresh water, which dilutes the remaining CyA in the water.

-You might also need to drain your pool to do certain types of repair work or to resurface and repaint.
+You might also need to empty your pool to do certain types of repair work or to resurface and repaint.

-- Check with your local municipality to find out when and where it is suitable to drain your pool water.
+- Check with your local municipality to find out when and where it is suitable to remove your pool water.
 Most towns and cities have ordinances against discharging water into storm drains.

 - Never completely drain a fiberglass or in-ground vinyl liner pool; doing so can damage the integrity of the pool surface or liner in the form of bowing or cracking.
-The best practice is to partially drain these types of pools and always complete partial drains by 1/3 of the water at a time.
+The best practice is to partially drain these types of pools.
+Always complete partial drains by 1/3 of the water at a time.

 - Remove the trippers from your pump and pool light prior to draining.